febos/SQUARNA/README.md

         Number of CPUs to use.

+    bs / byseq [DEFAULT: FALSE]

+        Parallelize the execution over the input sequences in the single-sequence mode.
+        By default, the execution in the single-sequence mode is parallelized over the structure pool within each sequence.
+        Parallelizing over input sequences is recommended for large input files along with fast configs.

     v / verbose [DEFAULT: FALSE]

+        Run SQUARNA in the verbose mode.
         Ignored in the single-sequence mode.
-        Run SQUARNA in the verbose mode.

 # Contacts